 - Finally coeliac disease can be triggered by wheat but this is neither an intolerance nor an allergy.
 Instead it is an autoimmune disorder in which the lining of the small intestine is damaged by abnormal reactions to gluten.
 This is a serious and typically lifelong condition which requires careful dietary and medical management.

 What to do if you think you might have a wheat intolerance

 If you frequently feel uncomfortable after eating foods containing wheat, intolerance is a possibility you should consider.
 But it’s not always easy to be sure wheat is the culprit, rather than one of the other ingredients in your meal.

 A temporary elimination diet could help.
 Eliminate all the candidate foods from your diet for a day or two and then add them back one by one, and monitor any symptoms or reactions you may experience after you eat each reintroduced food.
 If the same old symptoms start up after you eat a slice of bread or a couple of crackers, then you will have your answer.

 But elimination diets require careful organisation, and they do of course, also mean restricting your meals for days or even weeks.
-A blood testing kit could be a quicker and easier solution.
-Take a finger prick blood sample and send it back to the kit manufacturer for a detailed laboratory analysis.
-The results will reveal whether you do indeed have a wheat allergy, enabling you to optimise your diet and feel a whole lot better sooner rather than later.
+A sensitivity test could be a quicker and easier solution.
+The results will reveal whether you do indeed have a wheat intolerance, enabling you to optimise your diet and feel a whole lot better sooner rather than later.

 Written by Bev Walton, BSc Nutritional Science